Exams, Results & Extensions

 - if a student is unable to meet the assessment requirements within the specified timeframe due to continuing illness or misadventure.

-To formally request a DNF after the relevant withdrawal census date, a student must complete an Enrolment Variation Request form and lodge it to the Postgraduate Team prior to Week 7 of teaching (or the relevant DNF date for that enrolment session).
+To formally request a DC after the relevant withdrawal census date, a student must apply for permission through MyUni prior to Week 7 of teaching (or the relevant DC date for that intensive enrolment session).

-The following criteria will apply to all students seeking a DNF (Discontinue not to count as failure) after Week 7 of teaching (or the relevant DNF date for that enrolment session).
-A DNF will only be approved where students are precluded from completing a unit due to unexpected, serious and long-term circumstances that cannot be adequately dealt with through special consideration.
+The following criteria will apply to all students seeking a DC (Discontinue not to count as failure) after Week 7 of teaching (or the relevant DC date for that enrolment session).
+A DC will only be approved where students are precluded from completing a unit due to unexpected, serious and long-term circumstances that cannot be adequately dealt with through special consideration.

-- A DNF will be granted if a student demonstrates, with appropriate and cogent evidence, that it is impossible or unreasonable for the student to continue their studies.
+- A DC will be granted if a student demonstrates, with appropriate and cogent evidence, that it is impossible or unreasonable for the student to continue their studies.

-- A DNF will not be granted once a student has attempted the final assessment task in a unit of study.
-Once a DNF application has been approved by the Associate Dean or delegate, it cannot be withdrawn.
+- A DC will not be granted once a student has attempted the final assessment task in a unit of study.
+Once a DC application has been approved by the Associate Dean (Postgraduate Coursework), it cannot be withdrawn.

-- Where a DNF is approved the Faculty is not liable to refund or pay compensation for any fees paid or payable for any unit of study, or to release from liability for fees payable but unpaid.
+- Where a DC is approved the School is not liable to refund or pay compensation for any fees paid or payable for any unit of study, or to release from liability for fees payable but unpaid.

 International students must seek advice from the Compliance Officer, International Student Office, regarding their visa requirements.